GriceTurrble/discord-bot-template/docs/getting_started.md

 Before you can run the bot, you will need to:

 1. Install a few essential tools locally;
-2. Create your bot application in [Discord Developer portal]
+2. Create your bot application in [Discord Developer portal];
-3. Grab your bot's Discord token;
+3. Grab your bot's Discord token; and
 4. Invite the bot to your server.

 Let's explore these in detail below: